Chocobo: Appearances

 Some chocobos have acted as individual characters.
 The first was Boco, a chocobo from Final Fantasy V who accompanied the protagonist Bartz.
-Ishii was pleased with this interpretation, feeling that the developers of Final Fantasy V had understood his intentions with the Chocobo character.
+Ishii was pleased with this interpretation, feeling that the developers of V had understood his intentions with the Chocobo character.
 Boco was referenced through a Chocobo character within Final Fantasy IX, which featured multiple callbacks to earlier Final Fantasy titles.
 Another notable Chocobo character is Chocolina from Final Fantasy XIII and its sequels XIII-2 and Lightning Returns.
 Originally a chocobo chick bought as a pet by character Sazh Katzroy, she is granted the ability to take human shape by the Goddess Etro, and takes on the role of a merchant and quest giver.
 The chick was originally going to play a role in combat in Final Fantasy XIII, but this was scrapped.
-The Eidolon Odin, who serves Final Fantasy XIII protagonist Lightning, is put in the form of a chocobo during the events of Lightning Returns, with Lightning able to ride him in one of the game's areas.
+The summoned monster Odin, who serves Final Fantasy XIII protagonist Lightning, is put in the form of a chocobo during the events of Lightning Returns, with Lightning able to ride him in one of the game's areas.
 The developers did this to allow players to see Lightning's emotional connection with Odin.
-Both Boco and Chocolina were featured, alongside other chocobo-related characters, in World of Final Fantasy.
+Both Boco and Chocolina, alongside other chocobo-related characters, were featured in World of Final Fantasy.

 Chocobos also feature in a dedicated self-titled Chocobo subseries.
 Beginning in 1997 with Chocobo no Fushigi na Dungeon, a spin-off of the Mystery Dungeon franchise, the series spans nearly twenty entries across game consoles and mobile platforms within multiple genres.
 While one of the most prolific Final Fantasy subseries in terms of games released, relatively few have been published outside Japan.
 Final Fantasy XIV featured a chocobo character called Alpha in a questline surrounding a machine called Omega, with its design referencing Itahana's artwork and its inclusion being a homage to Chocobo's clashes with Omega within the Chocobo subseries.

-Within Square Enix's library, chocobos also saw playable cameo appearances in Tobal 2, Legend of Mana, and Dragon Quest X. It also cameoed beyond the company in Everybody's Golf, and Assassin's Creed Origin as part of a crossover with Final Fantasy XV.
+Within Square Enix's library, chocobos also saw playable cameo appearances in Tobal 2, Legend of Mana, and Dragon Quest X. It also cameoed beyond the company in Everybody's Golf, and Assassin's Creed Origins as part of a crossover with Final Fantasy XV.

-Cultural impact

-Merchandise

 Chocobo merchandise has been released, including a rubber duck, a plush baby Chocobo, and coffee mugs.
 Square Enix designed a chocobo character costume for the release of Chocobo Tales.